 – Volunteering – The Crisis Centre in Vancouver is looking for volunteers to answer calls from people in stressful situations and to assist with high school suicide prevention workshops.
 Four hours a week after excellent training.
 Call 604-872-1811.

 MPA – MHEAP provides professional advocacy for people living with a mental illness.
-For over 20 years, the Society assists clients with disability benefits from welfare and / or Canada Pension Plan, access any type of benefit, and complete basic income tax forms, residency tenancy disputes and make referrals to service agencies.
+The Society assists clients with disability benefits from welfare and / or Canada Pension Plan; access any type of benefit; and complete basic income tax forms.
+It also helps with residency tenancy disputes and makes referrals to service agencies.
 MPA also provides outreach and education to other organizations.
-For more information, please call 604-482-3700 or email firstname.lastname@example.org.
+For more information, please call 604-482-3700 or email email@example.com.

 Trained professionals working to: reduce suicide risk for those in crisis; provide assistance to family and friends who care about them; aid those bereaved by suicide in dealing with their loss; and deliver education, training and consultation on suicide prevention, intervention and post-intervention.
 Contact information: Intake Worker – Phone: 604-879-9251 (Mon.-Fri., 8:30 am to 4:30 pm), Office: #300 – 2425 Quebec Street, Vancouver, BC V5T 4L6.
 For 24-Hour Crisis Support, call 1-800-SUICIDE (1-800-784-2433).